AndrewDongminYoo/docs-trunk-io-ko/administration/single-sign-on-saml.md

 #### Prerequisites

-- Trunk Enterpise Account with SAML enabled on the account.
+- Trunk Enterprise Account with SAML enabled on the account.
 If SAML is not enabled for your organization in Trunk please reach out to support@trunk.io to enable it.
-- An Identitiy Provider (IdP) that support SAML 2.0 protocols.
+- An Identity Provider (IdP) that support SAML 2.0 protocols.

 #### Configuring SAML